tnichols217/notes/APArt/Sustained Investigation.md

 ## How your sustained investigation shows evidence of practice, experimentation, and revision guided by your questions (600 characters)

-Initially I wanted to create pieces that showed the ch
+Initially I wanted to create pieces that showed the chaos of the instruments representing strong feelings of overwhelm and fear, but after much experimentation,